Leonora Carrington and San Luis Potosí: Where Surrealism Found a Home in Mexico

 The museum features intimate gallery spaces showcasing Carrington's sculptures and personal objects

-On March 22, 2018, the Museo Leonora Carrington opened its doors in San Luis Potosí, becoming the first museum in the world dedicated entirely to this groundbreaking artist.
-The museum was made possible through generous donations from Pablo Weisz Carrington, the artist's son, who fulfilled a promise he made to his mother to create a lasting tribute to her work.
+On March 22, 2018, the Leonora Carrington Museum opened its doors in San Luis Potosí, becoming the world's first museum dedicated entirely to this revolutionary artist.
+The museum was made possible through generous donations from Pablo Weisz Carrington, the artist's son.

 The Collection